SirWayN3/DotA2-Modding-Source-Helper/README.md

 - Apply Additional Language Description Directly into those Source Files.
 Also able to access KeyValues through the Structure
 - Merge Language Files into the according DotA2 Files.

+To Do:
+	Rename Config/Template_Config.ini to Config.ini and set the Folders Accordingly.

 Examples: